-See Note 2 to our condensed consolidated financial statements included elsewhere in this Quarterly Report for more information.
+Information regarding recent accounting pronouncements applicable to us is included in Note 2 to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.

-Emerging Growth Company and Smaller Reporting Company Status
+Emerging Growth Company Status

 We are an "emerging growth company" as defined in the JOBS Act.
 For so long as we remain an emerging growth company, we are permitted and intend to rely on certain exemptions from various public company reporting requirements, including not being required to have our internal control over financial reporting audited by our independent registered public accounting firm pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and any golden parachute payments not previously approved.
 Accordingly, the information contained herein may be different than the information you receive from other public companies in which you hold stock.